luigitarallo/htmlcss-discord/README.md

 # DISCORD

-Replica della homepage del sito Discord
+Replica of a page from the Discord website

-_Tra i primi esercizi svolti durante il corso di Boolean_
+_The first exercises of the Boolean course_

-## Tecnologie e librerie utilizzate
+## Technologies and Libraries

-- Html
+- HTML
-- Css
+- CSS
 - Fontawesome

 ## ScreenShot